-- (g) No member, except members excluded by the Age Discrimination in Employment Act Amendments of 1986 (Public Law 99-592), under either Article 1 or Article 3 in state service shall be required to retire because of age. - (h) No payment on account of any benefit granted under the provisions of this section shall become effective or begin to accrue until January 1, 1953. - (i)(1) A retiree or beneficiary may, on a form prescribed by and filed with the retirement system, irrevocably waive all or a portion of any benefits from the retirement system to which the retiree or beneficiary is entitled.
-The waiver shall be binding on the heirs and assigns of any retiree or beneficiary and the same must agree to forever hold harmless the Public Employees' Retirement System of Mississippi from any claim to the waived retirement benefits. - (2) Any waiver under this subsection shall apply only to the person executing the waiver.
+(g) No member, except members excluded by the Age Discrimination in Employment Act Amendments of 1986 (Public Law 99-592), under either Article 1 or Article 3 in state service shall be required to retire because of age.

+(h) No payment on account of any benefit granted under the provisions of this section shall become effective or begin to accrue until January 1, 1953.

+(i)(1) A retiree or beneficiary may, on a form prescribed by and filed with the retirement system, irrevocably waive all or a portion of any benefits from the retirement system to which the retiree or beneficiary is entitled.
+The waiver shall be binding on the heirs and assigns of any retiree or beneficiary and the same must agree to forever hold harmless the Public Employees' Retirement System of Mississippi from any claim to the waived retirement benefits.
+(2) Any waiver under this subsection shall apply only to the person executing the provides the public for the person executing the provides the provides the person executing the provides the person state of the person executing the provides the person state of the person executing the provides the person pers waiver.
 A beneficiary shall be entitled to benefits according to the option selected by the member at the time of retirement.
-However, a beneficiary may, at the option of the beneficiary, execute a waiver of benefits under this subsection. - (3) The retirement system shall retain in the annuity reserve account amounts that are not used to pay benefits because of a waiver executed under this subsection. - (4) The board of trustees may provide rules and regulations for the administration of waivers under this subsection.
+However, a beneficiary may, at the option of the beneficiary, execute a waiver of benefits under this subsection.(3) The retirement system shall retain in the annuity reserve account amounts that are not used to pay benefits because of a waiver executed under this subsection.(4) The board of trustees may provide rules and regulations for the administration of waivers under this subsection.